Environmental and Social Impact

 Area One is an industry leader in ESG and recognized as an impact investor.
-We are a signatory to the UN PRI and supporter of the TCFD.
+We are a signatory to the UN PRI.

 The firm and its operations align with the UN Sustainable Development Goals, specifically as follows: